petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-virtual-hosts-site-urls.md

 # Configuring Virtual Hosts Site URLs

 A virtual host connects a domain name (e.g., `www.helloworld.com`) to a site.
 This can be a full domain or a subdomain (e.g. `developers.helloworld.com`).
 You can use this to host many websites as separate sites on one Liferay DXP server.
-To configure virtual hosts site URLs,

 1. With your provider, set the DNS name to point to your Liferay DXP instance's IP address.
 You can refer to [a guide from a common provider on how to assign a domain](https://www.bluehost.com/help/article/how-to-assign-a-domain) as an example.